boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 * OLD:
     - Description:
     : A UTF-8 {{?RFC3629}} encoded Unicode string containing a human-readable description of an Information Element.
 The content of the informationElementDescription MAY be annotated with one or more language tags {{?RFC4646}}, encoded in-line {{?RFC2482}} within the UTF-8 string, in order to specify the language in which the description is written.
 Description text in multiple languages MAY tag each section with its own language tag; in this case, the description information in each language SHOULD have equivalent meaning.
 In the absence of any language tag, the "i-default" {{?RFC2277}} language SHOULD be assumed.
-    :See the Security Considerations section for notes on string handling for Information Element type records.
+    : See the Security Considerations section for notes on string handling for Information Element type records.

 * NEW:
     - Description: